 Then Chuck made a comment to me that would have normally enraged me, yet this time, I was extremely calm.
 Chuck challenged me in a way that no one had ever done before or since.
 Chuck asked a bold, clear, blunt question.
 “What if your mother had died just so that you would be here right now?
 Would it not be a shame if your mother died so that you could hear this message, and you let her die in vain?”
 The words kept ringing in my ear: Do NOT let her death be in vain!
 This is why I needed to question Chuck more about this God-Man named Jesus.
 Chuck proceeded to tell me about Jesus’ death for my sins.

 I am a logical person, and so was Chuck.
-He started to show me in the Bible the prophecies and explain their fulfillments.
+He started to show me in the Bible the prophecies and explain their fulfillment.
 I realized that it would be statistically impossible for anyone, no matter how hard he tried, to fake all of the Scriptures.
 Chuck’s talk of the resurrection only proved that Jesus was God and that it all could not be explained any other way (and I tried!).

 Again, I do not remember all that we talked about on those steps in front of the ice cream shop, but all I can remember is that I realized at that time, for the first time, that I was a sinner.
 I knew that I was destined for hell if something did not change.
 I understood that Jesus’ death paid for my sins and that His resurrection proved His message and that He was God.
 I remember Chuck leading me in prayer as I asked Jesus to forgive me of my sins.

 For the first time in my life, I could say that I could really come to grips with the death of my mother.
 Six years had passed by before I could deal with her death.
-I am not sure where she is now, but I unfortunately have no reason to believe that she is in heaven.
+I am not sure where she is now, but I, unfortunately, have no reason to believe that she is in heaven.

 I say this because Jesus’ resurrection did vindicate His message completely.
 Jesus said, “I am the way, the truth, and the life.
 No one comes to the Father except through Me” (John 14:6).
 One must believe that Jesus is who He said He is to obtain everlasting life.
 Jesus said, “He who believes in Me has everlasting life” (John 6:47).
 Many people who have been raised knowing the life of Jesus know His famous words in John 3:16, but as a Jew on those steps in 1984, I heard it for the first time: “God so loved the world that He gave His only begotten Son, that whosoever believes in Him should not perish but have everlasting life.”

 In the years to come, I felt called to the ministry of being a fulltime pastor/teacher.
 I noticed a desire to teach and explain the Word of God to others.
 I long to see Christians understand the Lord and develop an ever-growing relationship with Him.
 I study my Bible to teach others in both one-on-one and group settings.
-I want them to know whom they serve.
+I want them to know who they serve.

 Striving to make today an eternal day for the glory of God,